best intermediate climbing shoes

 Tenaya Oasi is specifically suited for bouldering and vertical routes.
 Its construction and material are such that it provides incredible power transmission.
 Its closure system is very intuitive and precise.
 Once you get the hang of it, you’ll find it is one of the best climbing shoes.

 The hallmark of Tenaya Oasi is that it combines comfort with high performance.
-Users have reported that even after all-day use, it is incredibly comfortable.
+Users have reported that even after all-day use, it is incredibly comfortable; many have even rated these as the best intermediate climbing shoes.

 • Highly Comfortable.